wandb/docs/docs/guides/track/public-api-guide.md

 )
 ```

 By default, imports are incremental.
 Subsequent imports try to validate the previous work and write to `.jsonl` files tracking success/failure.
 If an import succeeded, future validation is skipped.
 If an import failed, it is retried.
-To disable this, set `incremental=False`.
+To turn this off, set `incremental=False`.

 ```py
 importer.import_all(